shareeff/flutter_examples/kotlin_coroutines_for_plugin/README.md

 # aync_function_for_stream_builder

 This implementation is same as my previous [implementation](https://github.com/shareeff/flutter_examples/tree/master/aync_function_for_stream_builder).
 Here I use my modified image_gallery_saver package.
 This is the only difference.
-If you run both this implementation(previous and new), it will be clear to you that, new one doesn't have any blocing ui experience while saving image to gallery.
+If you run both this implementation(previous and new), it will be clear to you that, new one doesn't have any blocking ui experience while saving image to gallery.